Tāngata Whenua Environmental Monitoring Fund

 Northland Regional Council’s Tāngata Whenua Environmental Monitoring fund recognises the strong connection tāngata whenua has with our taiao.

-A total of $20,000 is available to support tāngata whenua to undertake their own environmental monitoring within Te Taitokerau.
+The fund is to support tāngata whenua to undertake their own environmental monitoring within Te Taitokerau.

 The purpose of the new fund is to: